 When your exterior painting project is finished, it will last for years to come.
 While the paint will last, here are other ways to keep your exterior elements looking great:

-If you have an area that is prone to mould, mildew, or salt, clean it frequently with a stiff brush and power wash with a solution that contains an oxygen-bleach additive.
+- If you have an area prone to mould, mildew, or salt, clean it frequently with a stiff brush and power wash with a solution containing an oxygen-bleach additive.

 - Even though nature provides us with so much, that doesn’t mean birds or insects should build a nest on your newly painted home or building.
 Take care to remove these.